 What to do with all that corn?
 The settlers were from England, Ireland and Scotland.
 Whilst the English were gin drinkers, both Scottish and Irish settlers would have known whisk(e)y.
 And, distilling whiskey was a popular way for the early settlers to monetize their crops, something with a long shelf life that still left a mash suitable for feeding livestock.

 Kentucky really came into its own as the centre of bourbon when George Washington imposed the first tax on whiskey in 1791.
 Many of the distillers moved west to the area that was to become Kentucky, settling as far away as possible from the tax collectors in Washington.
 But, as I found out on a visit to Louisville, it wasn’t a new thing…

 The Evan Williams Bourbon Experience is one of the first stops of the Bourbon Trail and right in the heart of Louisville on Whiskey Row, Main Street.
-In 1783 Evan Williams, a settler from Wales, set up his distillery on the banks of the Ohio.
-An entrepreneurial character he had moved to Kentucky from Virginia, where he’d already realised that by converting corn and other grain to whiskey the resulting product was more tasty, more valuable and easier to transport than the unadulterated grain.
+In 1783 Evan Williams, a settler from Wales, set up his distillery on the banks of the river Ohio.
+An entrepreneurial character he had moved to Kentucky from Virginia, where he’d already realised that by converting corn and other grain to whiskey the resulting product was tastier, more valuable and easier to transport than the unadulterated grain.

-Probably more by chance than design, he found that Kentucky was particularly well suited to whiskey production, with limestone water that was iron free and fertile soil resulting in bumper crops of corn.
+Probably more by chance than design, he found that Kentucky was particularly well suited to whiskey production, with limestone water that was iron-free and fertile soil resulting in bumper crops of corn.
 And, an area rich in white oak meant there was no shortage of wood for barrel production.